 1. Sole Proprietorship

+This is the simplest structure and very common for small businesses when they are just starting out.
 When you choose to list your business as a Sole Proprietorship, you declare that you will be the sole owner and operator of that business.
+Sole proprietors have complete legal responsibility for all debts and other legal action pertaining to the business.

-All profits from a sole proprietorship are funneled through your personal tax return.
+This means that if something goes wrong or a business debt is owed, you as the sole proprietor will be wholly responsible for resolving the issue.
+This simplifies the tax situation for the business since all profits from a sole proprietorship are funneled through your personal tax return.
 As a result, any financial responsibilities or taxes due, rest on your shoulders alone.

-An example of when a sole proprietorship would be a viable business structure is in the case of a freelance writer.
+One example of when a sole proprietorship would be a viable business structure is in the case of a freelance writer.
 This business owner works alone on writing projects for business clients.
+This is the simplest and most cost-effective way to structure a business.
+It’s a straight-forward structure that minimizes operational overhead and allows you, the sole operator, to maintain a lean, mean business machine.

 2. Partnership

 Establishing a business with a Partnership structure is most common when two or more people join together.
 They work as a team to provide a service or product.
-Each partner shares in the financial responsibility, but also the profits.
+Each partner shares in the financial responsibility, and also the profits.
 Learn about four different kinds of partnerships here.

-A common example of when a partnership structure would be a viable choice is if two friends wanted to open a small business. electrical repair company in which the two of them alone would handle the workload.
+A partnership is similar to a sole proprietorship with the exception being that there is more than one proprietor.
+A common example of when a partnership structure would be a viable choice is if two friends wanted to open a small business electrical repair company in which the two of them alone would handle the workload.

 3. Limited Liability Company